DeerSteak/BeatClikrNative.iOS/README.md

 ### Views
 - **HomeView** - Root container; uses `TabView` on iPhone and `NavigationSplitView` on iPad/Mac
-- **InstantMetronomeView** - Single-song metronome with live BPM/groove controls
+- **InstantMetronomeView** - Standalone metronome with live BPM/groove controls and tap tempo
 - **SongLibraryView** - Browsable song list; tap to play, swipe or edit to delete, + to add
 - **PlaylistModeView** - Ordered playlist with inline edit/reorder; shows transport bar when playing
 - **SongDetailsView** - Add or edit a song's metadata